Skip to main content

 1. Point your browser to accounts.stanford.edu.

-3. On the Enter your SUNet ID page, type your SUNet ID.
-Click Continue.
+3. Enter your SUNet ID and click Continue.

-4. On the Verify Identity page, enter your personal information: last name, University ID number, last four digits of your Social Security Number, date of birth, and the answer to your password reset question.
-Click Continue.
+4. Next, you will be asked to enter your personal information: last name, University ID number, last four digits of your Social Security Number, date of birth, and the answer to your password reset question.
+Click Next.

 Note: If you cannot provide all of the requested information, click Cancel and then submit a Help ticket or call 650-725-4357 (5-HELP).

-5. On the Choose your password page, type and confirm your new password.
-Click Continue.
+5. Type and verify your new password.
+Click Submit.
 Your password has been changed.

 6. For security purposes, quit your browser completely.